Forty-fives: Traditional forty-fives (45 point)

 Once a player has revealed his card to players, that card is deemed to be played.

 Points are added up based on tricks won and the bonus trick at the end of the round.
-Scores after the first round are Full 30, 25-5, 20-10 or Two 15s.
-(Note that the total must be 30.)
-Scores after the second round are Win, 40-20, 35-25 or Two 30s (totalling 60).
+Scores after the first round are full 30, 25–5, 20–10 or two 15s (note that the total must be 30).
+Scores after the second round are win, 40–20, 35–25 or two 30s (totalling 60).
 The score of the game is not written down, simply remembered by the players.
 If many games are played one should keep track of the number of games won.
 If it happens that all players have no trump, hence no best trump then the score after a round will only add up to 25.

 If a player reached 45 points or more (including points earned in previous rounds), that player wins.
 If more than one player reaches at least 45 points in the same round, the player with more points is the winner.
 If no player reaches 45 points, the deal is given to the player to the left of the last dealer and a new round begins.

+If playing in a fire house and you get a call mid game and do not flow water the game continues.